The surge in Accessory Dwelling Units (ADUs) across America is a trend that cannot be overlooked.

 ADU Housing Growth

 In some cities where ADU’s are not popular, you may have one person ask, “What is an ADU rental?”.
-It has not caught on everywhere.
-That is not the case in places like Los Angeles, CA or Portland, OR.

 What’s Driving the ADU Craze?